 Just as care must be taken beforelaser hair removal, care must be maintained for some period after the procedure.
 This is because the skin will be more sensitized and sun exposure can cause burning, redness and even permanent stains.

 In the first three days after the session, avoid direct sunlight even when walking on the street.
-Always look for a shade and be usingsunscreen with a minimum protection factor of 60FPS.
+Always look for a shade and be usingsunscreen with a minimum protection factor of 60FPS according to experts.

 In addition, it is also recommended to avoid exposing yourself to the direct sun from the beach and pool for the next 15 days in the shaved region.